Vimux/Mainroad/exampleSite/content/docs/faq.md

 ---
-title: Frequently asked questions (FAQ)
+Title: Frequently asked questions (FAQ)
-description: Browse this FAQ page to find answers to frequently asked questions that have not been covered elsewhere in the documentation.
+Description: Browse this FAQ page to find answers to frequently asked questions that have not been covered elsewhere in the documentation.
-date: 2022-01-24T14:00:00.000Z
+Date: 2022-01-24T14:00:00.000Z
-authorbox: false
-sidebar: false
-pager: false
+Authorbox: False
+Sidebar: False
+Pager: False
-weight: 3
+Weight: 3
-menu:
+Menu:
   main:
     name: FAQ
 ---

-Browse this FAQ page to find a collection of answers to frequently asked questions that have not been covered elsewhere in the documentation.
+Browse this FAQ page to find a new collection of answers to frequently asked questions that have not been covered elsewhere in the documentation.

 <!--more-->

-The answers have been categorized into two groups.
-Those are answers to general questions without any lines of code, and those are answers to technical questions with code snippets, step-by-step instructions, etc.
+The answers have been categorized into two groups:
+1) Answers to general questions without any lines of code.
+2) Answers to technical questions with code snippets, step-by-step instructions, etc.

 ## General questions